Parallel-NetCDF/E3SM-IO/README.md

 library which is built on top of [PnetCDF](https://github.com/Parallel-NetCDF/PnetCDF) and [NetCDF-4](http://www.unidata.ucar.edu/software/netcdf).
-PnetCDF is a parallel I/O library for accessing the classic NetCDF files, i.e. CDF-1, CDF-2, and CDF-5 formats.
+PnetCDF is a parallel I/O library for accessing the classic NetCDF files, i.e., CDF-1, CDF-2, and CDF-5 formats.
 NetCDF-4 provides parallel I/O capability for [HDF5](https://www.hdfgroup.org/solutions/hdf5) based NetCDF file format.
 The benchmark program in this repository, e3sm_io.c, is designed to evaluate